jacobvsargent/website/content/projects.md

 ## House Rules
 **House Rules** is a project by me and Nick Deas (@nickdeas).
 The website is based in Django and runs on Google Cloud Platform.
 While totally functional, we're working to make it easier to navigate and not as hideous.
 However, the pandemic has basically nullified its reason to exist, so it'll be a while before we get around to this.

+Update: I didn't feel like paying another $30 for the houserules.io domain and our Google credits ran out so...the website is probably going down.

 https://houserules.io